Edwin Eugene Aldrin Sr.

 Edwin Eugene "Gene" Aldrin Sr. (12 April 1896 – 28 December 1974) was an aviator and officer in the United States Army during World War I and World War II.
 He was assistant commandant of the Army's first test pilot school at McCook Field, Ohio, from 1919 to 1922, and founded the engineering school there that later became the Air Force Institute of Technology (AFIT) at Wright-Patterson AFB.
 The Edwin E. Aldrin Sr. Award is presented to an AFIT graduate for leadership and accomplishing AFIT's educational objectives in an outstanding manner.
 He was the father of astronaut Buzz Aldrin.

 Early life

-Edwin Eugene (Gene) Aldrin Sr., was born in Worcester, Massachusetts on 12 April 1896.
+Edwin Eugene (Gene) Aldrin Sr., was born in Worcester, Massachusetts, on 12 April 1896.
 His parents were both Swedish: his father, Karl Johan Aldrin (1866–1932), was a smith born in Stjärnsfors in Norra Råda in Sweden.
 His mother, Anna Nilsdotter (1858–1916), was born in nearby Hara in Ekshärad, but the family had emigrated to Worcester in 1892.
-The surname Aldrin stems from Aldrin Sr.’s great-great-great-grandfather Göran Andersson Aldrin (1709–1772).
+The surname Aldrin was adopted by Aldrin Sr.'s great-great-great-grandfather Göran Andersson Aldrin (1709–1772).
 Aldrin Sr. was educated at Clark University, from which he graduated in 1916, and at Worcester Polytechnic Institute, from which he graduated the following year.
 At Clark he studied rocketry under Robert H. Goddard.